-- a.
-The labour market and the output market - b.
-As a buyer in the supplier market, and as a seller in the customer market - c.
-The labor market and the input markets - d.
-The product market divided at least in two segments (such as mid-size car and SUV market segments) - 42.
-The overall bargaining power of buyers depends on:

-- a.
-The buyer's price sensitivity - b.
-The intensity of rivalry among sellers and the willingness of the buyer to exploit this - c.
-The buyer's price sensitivity and the relative bargaining power between the seller and the buyer - d.
-The intensity of rivalry among buyers and the ability to vertically integrate - 43.
+@Pages and References: Pages 52-54 \a.
+The non-recoverable costs of quitting or scaling down capacity in an industry b.
+Legal restrictions which prevent a firm from leaving an industry c.
+The opposite of barriers to entry d.
+Of no consequence if you don't plan to leave the industry 41.
+Firms in any industry can be said to operate in two major markets: @Pages and References: Pages 54-55 a.
+The labour market and the output market \b.
+As a buyer in the market for inputs, and as a seller in the output market c.
+The labour market and the input markets d.
+The product market divided in two or more segments (such as mid-size car and SUV market segments) 42.
+The overall bargaining power of buyers depends on: @Pages and References: Pages 54-55 a.
+The buyer's price sensitivity b.
+The intensity of rivalry among sellers and the willingness of the buyer to exploit this \c.
+The buyer's price sensitivity and the relative bargaining power between the seller and the buyer d.
+The intensity of rivalry among buyers and the ability to vertically integrate 43.
 Bargaining power rests, ultimately, on:

-- a.
-The negotiating skills of the buyer versus the seller - b.
-Historic and accidental events - c.
-The respective effectiveness and cohesion of top management teams - d.
-The perceived or real threat for one party to refuse to deal with the other party - 44.
-The relative bargaining power of buyers depends on: - © 2012 John Wiley & Sons Ltd. www.foundationsofstrategy.com

-- @Pages and References: Pages 68-70 - a.
-The size and concentration of buyers relative to suppliers - b.
-A buyer's access to information about products and costs - c.
-The ability or threat to integrate vertically - d.
-All of the above - 45.
-The bargaining power of suppliers is likely to be high: - @Pages and References: Pages 70-73 - a.
-When the suppliers' industry is concentrated - b.
-When suppliers are supplying differentiated products - c.
-When "our" (the customer's) industry is relatively fragmented - d.
-All of the above - 46.
-The analytical tools described in the text: - @Pages and References: Pages 73-78 - a.
-Must be used if one is to understand the industry structure - b.
-Are simply that; just tools.
-Their value depends on the skill with which they are deployed - c.
-Should really only be used by academics - d.
-Both a and c - 47.
-To forecast industry profitability consistently accurately, professional analysts have to: - @Pages and References: Pages 73-75 - a.
-Look at the link between performance and industry structure, then to identify major trends and to examine the link between these trends and the forces of competition - b.
-Look at the probability of new entries in the industry, to determine the major trends, and to forecast the probable overall industry profit - c.
-Determine the five largest players in the industry and their relative bargaining power in regards to their buyers and customers, and to identify their strengths and weaknesses - d.
-Develop a deep understanding of how the industry creates value now and in the future, whether they use the tools described in the chapter or not - 48.
-An industry's current profitability: - @Pages and References: Pages 73-75 - a.
-On its own tends to be a poor predictor of future profitability - b.
-Is an excellent predictor of its future profitability - c.
-Explains the past in that industry - d.
-Is determined by the forces of competition and so many other factors that gaining insights into its causes is almost impossible - 49.
-Suppose that an industry's profitability is zero or negative overall: - @Pages and References: Pages 73-75 - a.
-Then all firms in the industry are performing badly - b.
-Then no firm in the industry can be performing well - c.
-Then the biggest firm in the industry is performing badly - d.
-Then even so it's entirely possible that some firms are making very good profits - 50.
-Understanding the competitive forces in an industry is: - @Pages and References: Pages 73-75 - a.
-A largely futile exercise for managers - b.
-Is of academic interest, but does not bring any value for strategic management - c.
-A way to enable managers to allocate their resources where competition is the strongest - © 2012 John Wiley & Sons Ltd. www.foundationsofstrategy.com
+@Pages and References: Pages 54-55 a.
+The negotiating skills of the buyer versus the seller b.
+Historic and accidental events c.
+The respective effectiveness and cohesion of top management teams \d.
+The perceived or real threat for one party to refuse to deal with the other party 44.
+The relative bargaining power of buyers depends on:@Pages and References: Pages 54-55a.
+The size and concentration of buyers relative to suppliersb.
+A buyer's access to information about products and costsc.
+The ability or threat to integrate vertically \d.
+All of the above 45.
+The bargaining power of suppliers is likely to be high: @Pages and References: Pages 54-55 a.
+When the suppliers' industry is concentrated b.
+When suppliers are supplying differentiated products c.
+When the industry with which suppliers are transacting is relatively fragmented \d.
+All of the above 46.
+Which of the following changes in industry structure are likely to improve industry attractiveness: Pages and References: Pages 57-58 a. a change in consumer buying patterns that favours substitute products b. a wave of new entrants joining the industry \c. industry consolidation through mergers and takeovers d. a and b 47.
+To forecast industry profitability consistently accurately, professional analysts have to: @Pages and References: Page 58 a.
+Look at the link between performance and industry structure, then to identify major trends and to examine the link between these trends and the forces of competition b.
+Look at the probability of new entries in the industry, to determine the major trends, and to forecast the probable overall industry profit c.
+Determine the five largest players in the industry and their relative bargaining power in regards to their buyers and customers, and to identify their strengths and weaknesses \d.
+Develop a deep understanding of how the industry creates value now and in the future, whether or not they use the tools described in chapter 2.
+48. An industry's current profitability:

+@Pages and References: Page 58 \a.
+On its own tends to be a poor predictor of future profitability b.
+Is an excellent predictor of its future profitability c.
+Explains the past in that industry d.
+Is determined by the forces of competition and so many other factors that gaining insights into its causes is almost impossible 49.
+Changing the industry structure is: